Dennis-The14th-web/liri-node-app/README.md

 # Role

-- Through the development of this App, i have aquired a grate number of knowledge, skills and ability.
+- Through the development of this App, i have aquired a great number of knowledge, skills and ability.